kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

 ## Add Controller to Cluster

 We recommend using the Helm chart.
 This supports Fargate and facilitates updating the controller.
+Please upgrade Helm chart before upgrading the controller image version, since a specific helm chart version is not always compatible with new controller image versions.

 === "Via Helm"